All Episodes

 And the reason is what I was talking about yesterday.

-The self-loathing crowd thinks that these people are in these circumstances because of the basic construction of America, which is capitalism, which creates haves and have nots.
+The self-loathing crowd thinks that these people are in these circumstances because of the basic construction of America, which is capitalism, which creates haves and have-nots.

-And because the haves are powerful white people, they dictate that the have nots are poor and largely black.
+And because the haves are powerful white people, they dictate that the have-nots are poor and largely black.

-And so that's just the architecture, and there's nothing we can do about it except change the system, i.e., we got to get rid of capitalism.
+And so that's just the architecture, and there's nothing we can do about it except change the system, i.e. we got to get rid of capitalism.

 Because you see, whereas socialism never has really succeeded, it still holds the promise of equality for all.

-A la fidel, a la the Soviet leadership.
+A la Fidel, a la the Soviet leadership.

-Right as we speak, Hugo Chavez is looting private property of the wealthy in Venezuela and taking it for the government to pass out ostensibly the basis of fairness.
+Right as we speak, Hugo Chavez is looting private property of the wealthy in Venezuela and taking it for the government to pass out, ostensibly, the basis of fairness.

-And for this is being applauded.
+And for this, he's being applauded.

 You won't find criticism of Castro on the American left.